andreidae/andreidae-andreidae.github.io/_pages/service.md

 # Journal reviews

-Peer review process is important to keep science advancing and to promote high quality research.
-Therefore, I take review assignments seriously and usually spend a considerable effort if I agree to review a manuscript.
+Peer review process is important for the advancement and dissemination of scientific research.
+Therefore, I take review assignments seriously and usually spend a considerable effort to ensure it is constructive, objective and with a great sense of respect for the work of my peers.

 <img src="/assets/images/publons-logo.png"
      alt="Test alt"